dovecot/documentation/source/settings/core.rst

       SIS with immediate byte-by-byte comparison during saving.

-      .. versionchanged:: v2.4.0;v3.0.0 SIS is deprecated and writing of SIS files is disabled.
+      .. dovecotchanged:: 2.4.0,3.0.0 SIS is deprecated and writing of SIS files is disabled.
 Reading is supported for now, any missing SIS attachments are replaced with files filled with spaces.